 In general terms, the EFAW course may be suitable for low-risk work environments, such as offices and shops, Lone/Mobile workers and/or organisations with fewer than 100 employees.
 For regulatory purposes, successfully completing an EFAW course will enable the candidate to act as a first-aider in the workplace.

-Our first aid courses are, on successful completion, are certificated by Qualsafe.
+Our first aid courses are, on successful completion, are backed by The CPD Certification Service.
 They can also attract Driver CPC.